cebe/php-openapi/README.md

 ## Used by

-This library provides a low level API for reading OpenAPI files.
+This library provides a low level API for reading and writing OpenAPI files.
 It is used by higher level tools to do awesome work:

 - https://github.com/cebe/yii2-openapi Code Generator for REST API from OpenAPI spec, includes fake data generator.